run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-prerequisites.md

     * Perform the sections _Install NVIDIA Drivers_ and _Install NVIDIA Container Toolkit (nvidia-docker2)_.
     * Do __not__ perform the section _Install NVIDIA Device Plugin_.
     * Note the differntiation between _containerd_ and _docker_.
-    * The instructions related to Ubuntu and link to other Operating systems.
+    * The instructions relate to Ubuntu and link to other Operating systems.